When your kidneys fail, you need a kidney transplant to help you regain your kidney function and improve your overall health.

 You have two kidneys, but you can live with just one.
 This makes it possible for people to donate a kidney to a loved one.
 The kidney transplant program at Rush specializes in the most advanced techniques for living donor transplants.

-For kidney transplant recipients: benefits of live donor transplants
+For kidney transplant recipients: benefits of living donor transplants

 - There is a greater chance of long-term success with living donors.